mellium/xmpp/docs/CONTRIBUTING.md

     would fail on machines that only had IPv4 networking.

+## Sign your work

+All commits must be signed before they can be accepted.
+Your signature indicates that you have the right to contribute the work and that it can be contributed as open source.
+The exact rules can be viewed at [developercertificate.org], or in the file [DCO].
+Your signature also indicates that you have read and agree to the license statement at the end of this document.

+To add your signature, add a line like the following to the end of your commit message with your name and email:

+    Signed-off-by: Andrew Aguecheek <aaguecheek@example.net>

+You can add this line easily using Git by committing with `git commit -s`.
+If you forget to add a signature to a commit, quickly add it to the latest commit with `git commit --amend -s --no-edit`.

+To automatically sign new commits, add your signature to a file in a location of your choosing:

+    echo -en "\n\nSigned-off-by: Andrew Aguecheek <aaguecheek@example.net>" \
+        > ~/.config/git/gitmessage

+And configure your project to use it as the default commit message:

+    git config commit.template ~/.config/git/gitmessage

 ## Submitting Patches

 Patches may be submitted in two ways: using the mailing list (preferred) and